scylladb/cpp-driver/topics/scylla_specific/README.md

 ## Shard-Awareness

-Scylla is built around the concept o a *sharded architecture*.
+Scylla is built around the concept of a *sharded architecture*.
 What it means for clients is that each piece of data is bound to specific CPU(s) on specific node(s).
 The ability of the driver to query specific shard (CPU) is called "shard-awareness".